-When consumers participating in a pyramid scheme can earn money on their initial investment as a result of their having recruited new consumers to join the scheme rather than from the sale or use of products, this constitutes an unfair business practice.
-Consumers who participate in pyramid schemes not only risk losing their money but are also accessories to a criminal offence.
+Be vigilant, since consumers participating in a pyramid scheme risk not only losing their money, but are also accessories to a criminal offence.
+If a consumer benefits from the payment of an indemnity.
+If consumers participating in a pyramid scheme can earn money on their initial investment as a result of having recruited new consumers to join the scheme, rather than from the sale or use of products, this constitutes an unfair business practice.

 Do you suspect that the offer being made to you may be fraudulent?

 Have you been the victim of investment or credit fraud and you don’t know what to do?